Islam is a message of love, mercy, peace, freedom, justice and unity. It’s my source for understanding dialogue.

 Passion

-Wassila’s passion for Dialogue is born during her time in politics.
+Wassila’s passion for dialogue is born during her time in politics.
 At TEDx Amsterdam Women she shared her story and she led a successful crowd funding campaign.
 For years now, Wassila has coached 600+ people and given countless trainings for Mindvalley, the School of Life and other corporations.
-She loves being a social entrepreneur and serving people directly as a coach for individuals and trainer for teams in (Self) Dialogue.
+She loves being a social entrepreneur and serving people directly as a coach for individuals and trainer for teams in (self) dialogue.

-Islam’s anti-racist message from the 7th century still resonates today.
-There are many more heartfelt reasons for Wassila believing in Islam's timeless message of love, mercy, peace, freedom, justice and unity.
-Islam is Wassila’s source for understanding (Self) Dialogue.
+If you connect to spirituality, Wassila (وسيلة) is derived from Islam and is an Arabic word to refer to the means to connect with the divine.
+There are many heartfelt reasons for Wassila believing in Islam's timeless message of love, mercy, peace, freedom, justice and unity.
+It is Wassila’s main source of inspiration for understanding (self) dialogue.